darkeclipz/huffman/README.md

 Make sure test files like `hello_world.txt` and `lorem.txt` are available or modify the tests to use temporary files.

-Large files of test data can be found here: https://mattmahoney.net/dc/textdata.html

-## Limitations
+## Note

-- Only ASCII characters are supported
 - This is for educational purposes, so I wouldn't use this in a real scenario
+- Large files of test data can be found here: https://mattmahoney.net/dc/textdata.html